jg23497/fotura/README.md

 **Options:**

 - `--dry-run`: Show what would be done without making changes
-- `--preprocessors TEXT`: Comma-separated list of preprocessors to enable
+- `--preprocessors`: List of preprocessors to enable
-- `--postprocessors TEXT`: Comma-separated list of postprocessors to enable
+- `--postprocessors`: List of postprocessors to enable
+- `--open-report`: Optionally open the report once processing completes
+- `--conflict-strategy`: How to resolve conflicts in the target directory
+- `--target-path-format`: Target path format

 ### Examples